cyberbotics/webots-doc/reference/procedural-proto-nodes.md

 ### Texture generation

-Using the [lua-gd](http://ittner.github.io/lua-gd) module it is possible to generate texture to be used by the PROTO file.
-The following fonts are available to write on the texture:
+Using the [lua-gd](http://ittner.github.io/lua-gd) module it is possible to generate a texture image to be used by the PROTO.
+The following standard fonts are available to write on the texture:
   - Arial
   - Arial Black
   - Comic Sans MS